nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 You have been very busy and forgot to buy Samantha's present so you want to remind yourself that you absolutely have to buy that present tomorrow for her.

-You can do so by changing the existing rememberToBuyPresent tag to AbsolutelyRememberToBuyPresent tag.
+You can do so by changing the existing rememberToBuyPresent tag to AbsolutelyRememberToBuyPresent tag with the following command.

 >Format: **Edit** &lt;index&gt; **tag** &lt;old_tag&gt; ***>*** &lt;new_tag&gt;